Paris Plages, or Summer Paris Beaches

 The city also lays on a free WiFi service in these areas and there are numerous outlets for ice creams, snack and drinks, not forgetting that live music events and concerts are held on the temporary stage as well.

-By 2017 the Paris Plages event has become even more comprehensive, with even the area outside the Hotel de Ville, which is the Paris City Hall, also being transformed for the beach event, that plays host to numerous different sporting activities such as wrestling, athletics on a track set out and so on.
+By 2017 the Paris Plages event has become even more comprehensive, with more summer Paris beaches including the area outside the Hotel de Ville, which is the Paris City Hall, also being transformed for the beach event, but also plays host to numerous different sporting activities such as wrestling, athletics on a track set out and so on.

 In addition to these, located on the Quai de Loire of the Canal de l'Ourcq there are three swimming pools set up of varying depths suitable for children through to the disabled and the more capable swimmers, which is supervised all day and there are toilets and showers provided so that people can get changed easily.

-Access to the Paris Plages Beaches in Paris
+Access to the Paris Plages, Summer Paris Beaches

-Every year the Paris Plages event takes place from around the 20th July, which used to be for four weeks finishing approximately the 18th August, yet over more recent years this has been extended to the end of August, and all of these temporary beaches in Paris are open from 8am through to midnight, so you can even enjoy relaxing under the stars.
+Every year the Paris Plages with its summer Paris beaches event takes place from around the 20th July, which used to be for four weeks finishing approximately the 18th August, yet over more recent years this has been extended to the end of August, and all of these temporary beaches in Paris are open from 8am through to midnight, so you can also even enjoy relaxing under the stars.

-So if you wish to do something different on a really hot day, then get along to the Paris Plages for an unusual day out that has become one of the major tourist attractions in Paris every summer enjoyed by locals and tourists alike.
+So if you wish to do something different on a really hot day, then get along to the Paris Plages for an unusual day out, which has become one of the major Paris tourist attractions every summer that's enjoyed by locals and tourists alike.

 Now as we mentioned earlier, the Paris Plages can be found in different areas of the city including the Voie Goerges Pompidou that extends through the Parc Rives de Seine, the square outside the Hotel de Ville, at the Bassin de la Villette and on the Canal de l'Ourcq.